Avoidant Personality Disorder

 According to researchers at the Cleveland Clinic, approximately 2.4% of the United States population has an avoidant personality disorder, occurring across all genders equally.
 Symptoms often appear during childhood and may escalate by the time an individual reaches adolescence or young adulthood.
 However, personality disorders often aren't diagnosed until an individual reaches age 18 because teens and children can struggle with many behavioral concerns due to adolescence, hormonal changes, and puberty.

 Like many mental illnesses, the exact cause of AVPD isn't known.
-However, avoidant personality disorder may be believed to develop due to a combination of biological factors like genetics and various environmental factors during childhood.
+However, avoidant personality disorder may be believed to develop due to a combination of biological factors like genetics and various environmental risk factors during childhood.
 Many people with AVPD report memories of parental or peer rejection that significantly impacted their personality and willingness to make themselves socially vulnerable.

 Avoidant personality disorder treatments